HCL Tech's US arm to raise $500M via senior unsecured notes

-New Delhi, March 4 (IANS) HCL America Inc, a wholly owned step-down subsidiary of HCL Technologies plans to raise $500 million by issuing fixed rate, senior unsecured notes.
+New Delhi: HCL America Inc, a wholly owned step-down subsidiary of HCL Technologies plans to raise $500 million by issuing fixed rate, senior unsecured notes.

 In a statement, HCL Technologies, said that its subsidiary intends to use the net proceeds of the sale of the notes for refinancing its existing debt and meeting its working capital requirements.